9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Like most Haskell container types, both `MVar` and `Chan` are
 non-strict: neither evaluates its contents.
-We mention this not because it\'s a problem, but because it\'s a common blind spot: people tend to assume that these types are strict, perhaps because they\'re used in the `IO` monad.
+We mention this not because it's a problem, but because it's a common blind spot: people tend to assume that these types are strict, perhaps because they're used in the `IO` monad.

 As for other container types, the upshot of a mistaken guess about the strictness of an `MVar` or `Chan` type is often a space or performance leak.
-Here\'s a plausible scenario to consider.
+Here's a plausible scenario to consider.

 We fork off a thread to perform some expensive computation on another core.